tud-ise/Wellbeing_SoSe2022/Exercises/Exercise 1/Exercise_1.md

     Einsteiger](http://aproxy.ulb.tu-darmstadt.de:2058/book/index.cfm?bok_id=1993358)
     or [Einführung in
     R](https://methodenlehre.github.io/einfuehrung-in-R/die-r-sprache.html)

-## What is R?

-R is a free software environment for statistical analysis.
+    (This is what this first exercise is largely based on)

 ## Preparation